 Why to get CEO peers to challenge your assumptions.

 Years ago, as a CEO and business owner, I needed more perspective.
-I was becoming stale.
-And I felt "lonely at the top."
+I was stale.
+I felt lonely at the top.

 Even worse, no one was challenging my assumptions.
 Advice was everywhere — and always had an agenda attached.